Year two of COPA SHORTS FILM FEST has begun and we’re seeking short films and screenplays to showcase during our festival from February 16-18, 2018.

 • No substitutions of pages or scripts will be accepted after submission

-• This contest is open to any writer, 18 years of age or older, or high school student with parental approval
+• This contest is open to any writer, 16 years of age or older

 • Multiple screenplays require separate submission fees

-• We recommend copywriting your screenplay with WGA or loc.gov, but it is not required
+• We strongly recommend copywriting your screenplay with WGA or LOC.gov, but it is not required

 • Entering this competition gives Copa Shorts Film Fest, Inc. permission to use your name and photo (both the Finalists and the Grand Prize Winner) for publicity and promotions with no additional compensation